12 ounces hand-stretched pizza dough

 Mix the buttermilk and cayenne pepper.
 Place the sliced onions in the buttermilk mixture for at least one hour.
 Cover, and refrigerate while soaking.
-Once the onions have soaked, remove from the refrigerator.
-Set aside.
+Once the onions have soaked, remove them from the refrigerator.
+Set it aside.

 Preheat oven to 425°F. Line two large baking sheets with parchment paper.
 In a medium bowl, beat the egg whites.
-Set aside.
+Set it aside.

-In a shallow dish, mix the flour, cornmeal, panko and seasonings.
+In a shallow dish, mix the flour, cornmeal, panko, and seasonings.
 Remove each ring from the buttermilk, allow excess to drip off, and then dip in egg whites, and dredge in the breadcrumb mixture, coating each onion slice well.

 Place each breaded ring on the baking sheet in a single layer.
 When all the rings are breaded, spray each with nonstick spray to seal on the breading.

 Bake for 15 minutes, remove from the oven, and flip each ring using tongs.
 Spray the other side with nonstick spray, and then bake for an additional 10 minutes.
 Set aside while making the pizza.

 Preheat oven to 450°F. Stretch the pizza dough onto the pizza pan.
 Mix together the barbecue sauce and pizza sauce.
 Pre-cook the ground beef and drain well.
 Spread the sauce mixture over the dough.
 Top with the cheeses, cooked beef and cooked onion rings.